Is Happiness A Skill That Can Be Learned

 - have stronger immune systems, and endure pain better.
 [The Mexican Study]

-- are more satisfied with their jobs, are more productive, & earn more.
+- are more satisfied with their jobs, are more productive, and earn more.
 [Harvard Business Review study]

 - have less depression and suicide, greater self-control and coping skills.

-Marriages are more likely to succeed when a couple experiences 5:1 positive ratio.
+- marriages are more likely to succeed when couples experience 5:1 positive ratio.
 [The Gottman Institute].

 Some other benefits of being happy are: